skillz/skillz-integration-tutorial-unity/README.md

 ## TODOs

 * [ ] Make sure the above steps work with Unity on Windows.
-* [ ] Create more elaborate guidelines for contribution
+* [ ] Create more elaborate guidelines for contribution.